VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ## Chapter 4
 # Extending and Enhancing the Orders and Registrations Bounded Contexts

-*Exploring further*
+*Exploring further in the Orders and Registrations bounded context*

 # A Description of the Orders and Registrations Bounded Context

-The Orders and Registrations Bounded Context was described in some detail in the previous chapter.
+The **Orders and Registrations** bounded context was described in some detail in the previous chapter.
 This chapter describes some changes that the team made in this bounded context during the second stage of their CQRS journey.

 The specific topics described in this chapter include:

-* Improvements to the way that message correlation works with the **RegistrationProcess*.
+* Improvements to the way that message correlation works with the **RegistrationProcess**.
 This illustrates how aggregate instances within the bounded context can interact in a complex manner.
 * Implementing a record locator to enable a registrant to retrieve an order that was saved during a previous session.
 This illustrates